garden-io/garden/CONTRIBUTING.md

 a [new issue](https://github.com/garden-io/garden/issues/new/choose).

 If you report a bug, please describe the steps to reproduce it.
-You can share the complete Garden configuration of your project (without any code included) with us by running `garden get debug-info` command.
+You can share the complete Garden configuration of your project (without any code included) with us by running the `garden get debug-info` command.
 It will produce a single archive with the directory structure of your project and all Garden configuration files.
 That can be very helpful for us to debug the issue.